MattCheely/stupid-server/README.md

 ###Use it

-      Usage: stupid-sever [options] [path-to-host]
+    Usage: stupid-server [options] [path to serve]

      Options:

        -h, --help                          output usage information
+       -f, --flatten                       flatten requests for html or directories to the server root.
-        -h, --host [hostname]  set the host to listen on [localhost] -p, --port [portnum]   set the port to listen on [8080] -f, --flatten          flatten requests for html or directories to the server root.
+       -h, --host [hostname]               set the host to listen on [localhost] -p, --port [portnum]                set the port to listen on [8080], [8443] with --secure -s, --secure                        use https with an automatically generated self-signed certificate -x, --proxy <path::destinationUrl>  proxy requests under path to destination

      Notes:

        If no path is specified, the CWD will be used

+       Multiple --proxy options can be specified

        The --flatten option is primarily useful for single page js apps that use the history api to create natural URIs rather than hash based routes

 ###Notes